Concorde Blog - Apr 29, 2020

 The ambidextrous Surgical Technologist or Dental Assistant will have a leg up

 That's about it.
-Just keep doing these things and any Surgical Technologist or Dental Assistant should given enough time, be ambidextrous and passing instruments skillfully with both hands.
-That will get you successfully through your surgical tech programs or dental assistant programs no matter what hand issues you might face.
+Just keep doing these things and any Surgical Technologist or Dental Assistant should be given enough time, be ambidextrous and passing instruments skillfully with both hands.
+That will get you successfully through your surgical tech programs online and on-campus or dental assistant programs no matter what hand issues you might face.